 D13 is home to the largest domestic ferry system in the U.S. moving 24 million passengers and 11 million vehicles annually across 10 routes, the 3rd largest domestic port, the 3rd largest cruise ship port, and the number one grain export gateway in the U.S. through the Columbia River.

-D13 also provides support and a homeport to Coast Guard Pacific Area assets including two high endurance cutters, three medium endurance cutters, two icebreakers, a port security unit, maritime safety and security team, and Base Seattle.
+D13 also provides support and a homeport to Coast Guard Pacific Area assets including three medium endurance cutters, three icebreakers, a port security unit, maritime safety and security team, and Base Seattle.